rutgerblom/SDDC.Lab/README.md

 ## Changelog

 * **1.2.5**
   * Added variable "pod" for easier deployment with less configuration to fill out.
-  * vESXi now has a "cores" variable and the default vESXi host configuration has 2 sockets.
+  * vESX now has a "cores" variable and the default vESXi host configuration has 2 sockets.
   * vMotion VMkernel adapter is now created on the vMotion TCP/IP stack.
   * Added a "VM Network" VLAN to the deployment for virtual machine networking within the nested environment.
 The VyOS router provides a DHCP service for this VLAN.
   * A default route is now configured in the VyOs router using the "router_default_gw" variable.